RajV95/text-clustering/README.md

 2. **Clustering Algorithm**:
    - We used the K-Means algorithm to group the descriptions based on cosine similarity.
    - After vectorizing the text data, K-Means was applied to generate clusters of similar descriptions.
+   - Since there are huge number of descriptions, it may take little long to complete the execution
 3. **Evaluation**:
    - Clusters were analyzed qualitatively to assess the coherence of topics within each group.
    - The number of clusters can be adjusted for different granularity of topics.